 Do you have to peel avocado seeds before planting?

-The seed will sprout roots and a shoot.
-Once the plant has grown several inches, it can be transplanted into a pot with soil.
-Peeling the seed is unnecessary and may damage the seed or hinder germination, so it is best to leave it intact when starting your avocado plant.
+Over time, the seed will develop roots and a shoot.
+Once the seedling grows several inches tall, it can be transplanted into a pot with soil.
+Peeling the seed is unnecessary and may damage it, so it is best to leave the seed intact during germination.

 How long do you dry avocado seeds before planting?